gtfierro/bwproxy/README.md

 Will want a client library that is loaded from the proxy server that gives you all the function/library calls you need.
 Then we can change the implementation behind it whenever we want.

-Implement library in JS; takes care of the "RPC" aspect of it.
-Don't really want to use JSON-RPC

 What's the implementation?
-- how to "call" functions that are bosswave api calls
-- how to limit what an app can do
 - localstorage api?
 - addon libraries for remote services e.g. archiver